dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Chilling Coalescence**: 5 turns.
 All enemies in a small aoe suffer the "coalescence" debuff for a short time, taking light cold damage and suffering slow movement for the duration.
 Empty tiles within the aoe have a 20% chance of becoming ice block walls for the duration of the spell.

+**Conjure Explosive**: 6 turns.
+Target an empty space in sight.
+A "magic bomb" is spawned there.
+On its turn, the bomb has a 10% chance to explode if the player is still in its blast radius.
+If the player is not, it has a 50% chance to explode.
+When it does explode, it deals large physical and fire damage in a big AOE around it.
+The bomb has moderate hide and sneak (not modified by spell power) and a small pool of HP.
+If they spot it, Relentless and Ranged enemies will attack it, and all other enemies will flee it.
+If destroyed, the bomb immediately detonates, but with half its spell power effect.

+**Earthwall**: 4 turns.
+The player is prompted to select a number of continuous spaces.
+"Stone Pillars" immediately spawn in these spaces, functioning as walls.
+Enemies standing in one of these spaces take light physical damage and are moved to one of the nearest empty spaces.
+The stone pillars remain for a moderate duration.
+This spell comes with a special spell, "Dispel Pillar", that takes 1 turn to cast and removes a target pillar.

 **Fireball**: 3 turns.
 Shoots a projectile which, upon hitting an enemy, a wall, or the targeted space, deals moderate fire damage in a moderate aoe.
 Notably, damage dropoff only reaches half damage at the edge of the radius, unlike other aoe damage effects.
 The projectile has a speed of 4 spaces per round.
 Fireball deals (60-Spellpower)% damage to the caster.

 **Lightning Bolt**: 3 turns.
 Shoots an instantaneous projectile which can travel through any number of enemy spaces, dealing moderate lightning damage to each enemy it passes through.